Skip to Content

 The architecture of the Monastery is stunning and the huge building is already very impressive from the outside.
 But once you step inside, it’s absolutely breathtaking!
 Take your time to walk around and enjoy all the details!
 Inside, there are also tombs of Vasco da Gama and Luís de Camões.
 The church is even more beautiful than Lisbon Cathedral and definitely worth a visit!

 Good to know: This is one of the most popular Lisbon attractions, so expect big crowds.
-If you want to make the most of your visit, go as soon as it opens in the morning (arrive at least half an hour before opening) or about an hour before closing time.
-Also, get your tickets in advance – even then, you’ll have to pick up your ticket up at the National Museum of Archaeology located right next to the Monastery.
-So be sure to do this first, before you start queuing at the entrance.
+If you want to make the most of your visit, book your tickets in advance and go as soon as it opens in the morning (arrive at least half an hour before opening) or about an hour before closing time.

-Practical information: Jeronimos Monastery is open daily except from 10 am to 6.30 pm (to 5 pm between October and April).
-On Sundays and during religious holidays, it’s only open in the afternoon, from 2 pm.
-Closed for Easter, Christmas, and New Year.
+Practical information: Jeronimos Monastery is open daily except Mondays, from 10 am to 6.30 pm (to 5.30 pm between October and April).
+It’s also closed for Easter, Christmas, and New Year.

 Getting there: The Monastery is a short ride from the city center.
 You can reach it by boat, taxi, or by public transport.
 Tram 15 connects this part of the city to the center.